savoury1/ubuntu-rolling/scripts/README.md

 * Copy all scripts from "base-enhancement" directory and all patches from "base-enhance-patches" directory into one location, eg. "~/Downloads" is a good choice.

-* Copy "xenial-enhanced_0.2_all.deb" package from "base-enhance-package" to same directory -- this package simply installs text lists into /etc/apt/ path to make packages from the various Ubuntu series available (v0.2 adds Bionic/Cosmic/Disco/Eoan) as well as an **`apt-new`** command allowing easy installation of packages from newer series.
+* Copy "xenial-enhanced_0.2_all.deb" package from "base-enhance-package" to same directory -- this package simply installs text lists into /etc/apt/ path to make packages from the various Ubuntu series available (v0.2 adds four series, Bionic/Cosmic/Disco/Eoan) as well as an **`apt-new`** command allowing easy installation of packages from newer series.

 * Run **`enhanced-packages-serena`** (or **`enhanced-packages-xenial`** if using a Xenial distribution other than Mint Serena MATE as the starting point) to create several custom packages used by the enhancement script in the next step.